MegaArman/toscanini/API/lib/readme.md

 #  Toscanini "a library for music score analysis"
 Toscanini is a library that aims to simplify music score analysis.
 Currently Toscanini's modules only support the [MusicXML](https://en.wikipedia.org/wiki/MusicXML) format for music scores, though various other formats (Ex: Finale, Sibelius, etc) can be converted to MusicXML.
 Our code is developed/maintained by Virginia Tech Computer Science students.
-Feel free to raise issues on our GitHub with issues, questions, and idea proposals.
+Feel free to raise issues on our GitHub for bugs, questions, and idea proposals.

 0. [Installation](#installation)
 1. [toscanini](#toscanini)